kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 In this screenshot, the events fired correctly.
 I visited my homepage, and as a result, my activity fired an event and it shows up in the Live activity feed.

-While Live shows real time data, it'll take 2-5 hours for this data to be used in reports.
+While Live shows real time data, it'll take several minutes (up to 30 minutes) for this data to be used in reports.

 ### Method 2: Use Your Web Browser’s Developer Tool